open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 - eBPF entry programs that reuse the existing native unwinder via tail call.
 - Heap profiling (alloc-only) and live (in-use) heap profiling (alloc + free), if configured accordingly.
 - OTLP output shape (`alloc_space`, `alloc_objects`, and optional `inuse_space` / `inuse_objects`).
-- Sample applications and instrumentation on the user-space side and associated performance and implementation observations
+- Sample applications and instrumentation on the user-space side and associated performance and implementation observations.
 - Back-pressure: a closed-loop PID controller on the profiler side that holds memory-event throughput at a configured fraction of the overall sample budget.

 ### Non-success criteria / out of scope